Palaces / Temples, Oahu

-You will also find a sacred bell which weighs three tons and is said that "ringing the bell will cleanse the mind of all evil tempations through its listening tones".
-There are a few wonderful ponds with plenty of Kois and plenty of birds as well.
+You will also find a sacred bell which weighs three tons and is said that "ringing the bell will cleanse the mind of all evil temptations through its listening tones".
+There are a few wonderful ponds with plenty of Koi and a variety of birds as well.

 You will feel an inner peace and tranquility while you are visiting the temple, take your time to savor the beauty and serenity.

 When the Iolani Palacer was completed in 1882, it was the 'architectural marvel' of its period.